| Detail | Info |

 | Backing | IHC (Abu Dhabi, $200B+ market cap) | ICE ($2B investment) | Paradigm, Sequoia, a16z ($1.59B total) |

-The honest assessment: PredictStreet enters the market with institutional backing and a FIFA partnership that no competitor can match.
-But it launches with zero liquidity, a single sport, no US access, and an unproven product.
+The honest assessment: PredictStreet enters the market live with institutional backing and a FIFA partnership that no competitor can match.
+But it launched with a fraction of the liquidity of incumbents, a single sport category, no US access, and a still-unproven product.
 Polymarket processes $7 billion per month.
 Kalshi processed $1.9 billion in college basketball wagers in February alone.
-PredictStreet will need to build from zero to meaningful liquidity in a very short window before the World Cup kicks off on June 11.
+PredictStreet now has roughly two months of live operation before the World Cup kicks off on June 11 to build meaningful liquidity.

 For a comprehensive comparison of all major platforms, see our best prediction market apps ranking.